 The Academic Profile

 Northwestern is test-optional.
-Students with strong scores should submit them.
+Students with strong scores should submit them—our guide on whether you should submit your SAT score can help you decide.
 Given Northwestern's caliber, middle-50% scores are roughly consistent with peer institutions.

 McCormick vs. Weinberg: Does It Matter Which You Apply To?